ebruin22/practice-technical-interview-questions/README.md

 Check to see if a string has the same amount of 'x's and 'o's.
 The method must return a boolean and be case insensitive.
 The string can contain any char.

+### January 10, 2018
+Enter an (unsigned) integer convert to binary and return the number of 1's in the binary representation.